 Feeling inspired by Jen’s recent book post I wanted to share some of the books that are dear to me.
 I own a lot of books and all of them have impacted me in some way, but these are a few of the non-fiction ones that changed me for the better…

 Okay, this is where I finally step out of the woo woo closet.
 As I mentioned in my own book, I’m not a religious person but I’m definitely bit of a spiritual magpie.
 I bought my first deck of tarot cards in my teens and have been interested in all thing new age ever since.
 Out of all the metaphysical books I’ve read over the years, this is the book that’s had the most profound effect on me.
 There is so much love and wisdom, such gentle humour, such deep understanding, so many a-has… If you’re at all interested in personal growth and consciousness, read this book.

 When I grow up I want to be Anne Lamott.
 Out of all the writers-writing-about-writing books I have, Bird by Bird has the most dog-earred pages.
 Her suggestion to “write a shitty first draft” helps me to get over myself every time I sit down to write something.
 It really is a wonderful book about writing… and life.

-Out of all my journalling books (are you sensing a theme here?) this one speaks to the way I use my journal to connect to my own innate wisdom — and that which is outside of me.
-Also check out Life’s Companion by Christina Baldwin.
+Out of all my journaling books (are you sensing a theme here?) this one speaks to the way I use my journal to connect to my own innate wisdom — and that which is outside of me.

 When I started blogging back in 2006 I reconnected to my love of words in a way I hadn’t felt in all my years as a journalist.
 Finding my way back to poetry opened new doors in my brain, and it was Sharon Olds’ work that moved me the most.
 She writes about the guts of life.
 She just knows.